0x9a/Collector/README.md

 # Collector
-Collector finde information from a target
+Collector find information from a target